 The eyes of the world are once again on Yorkshire, with the staging of the fourth Tour de Yorkshire (3-6 May 2018).

 Hosted by Amaury Sport Organisation and Welcome to Yorkshire, and supported by British Cycling, the Tour de Yorkshire is a 2.1 UCI Europe Tour international cycle race, attracting some of the biggest teams from around the world as they take on hills, dales, moors, towns, cities and villages across Yorkshire.

 The Tour de Yorkshire sees four full stages of racing – from Beverley to Doncaster, Barnsley to Ilkley, Richmond to Scarborough and Halifax to Leeds, providing some dramatic and challenging terrain, plus a two stage women’s race 3-4 May.

 The route includes two King of the Mountain classifications, both within the National Park - Côte de Sutton Bank and Côte de Silpho, which will challenge riders as they pass through a rich tapestry of our landscapes, from dale and market town to forest and coast.

 - An early arrival is recommended to guarantee you a perfect spot along the route, especially at Sutton Bank.

 - Rolling road closures along the race route will generally last no more than an hour, apart from at the start and finish and at some of the climbs where longer road closures will be required

 - Police motorcycles will close off the race route approximately 30 mins before the riders are expected.
 Roads will reopen after the last support vehicles have passed.
-Up-to-date details on road closures will be available from North Yorkshire County Council closer to the race date
+Up-to-date details on road closures are available from North Yorkshire County Council.

 - Fast rail and road links make us an easy place to get to, see our travel pages for public transport information and local services